keymetrics/keymetrics.github.io/docs/pm2/deployment.md

 ---
 layout: docs
 title: Deployment
-description: How to use PM2.
+description: Easily deploy applications with PM2
 permalink: /docs/usage/deployment/
 ---

-PM2 embed a simple and powerful deployment system with revision tracing.
+PM2 embeds a simple and powerful deployment system with revision tracing.
 It's based on <a href="https://github.com/visionmedia/deploy">https://github.com/visionmedia/deploy</a>

 A step-by-step tutorial is available here : [Deploy and Iterate faster with PM2 deploy](https://keymetrics.io/2014/06/25/ecosystem-json-deploy-and-iterate-faster/)

-## Getting started with deployment
+## Getting started

 Please read the [Considerations to use PM2 deploy](#considerations)

-1- Generate a sample ecosystem.json file that list processes and deployment environment
+1- Generate a sample ecosystem.json5 file that list processes and deployment environment

 ```bash
 $ pm2 ecosystem
 ```

-In the current folder a `ecosystem.json` file will be created.
+In the current folder a `ecosystem.json5` file will be created.
 It contains this:

 ```json